-Students are required to write short essays for the final exam and quizzes, which will last for about 50 minutes
+Students are required to write short essays for the quizzes, which will last for about 90 minutes

 Students are expected to have read the assigned readings prior to lecture and should participate actively in class discussions.
 Based on the required readings, a mind-map MUST be produced.
-A total of 12 mindmaps MUST be handed in as indicated above.
+A total of 12 mindmaps MUST be submitted as an Email attachment to g.castro@kansaigaidai.ac.jp, as indicated above.

-[Additional Information]
+[Additional Information] \leftarrow use this section if any